 Research on food policy groups

 As food policy councils, food partnerships, coalitions, committees, boards, and other similar groups—referred to as Food Policy Groups (FPGs)—become increasingly popular mechanisms to reform the food system, there has been growing interest among students, academics, and journalists to document and study their efforts.
 This research may provide helpful insights to improve the internal organization and external impact of FPGs, however the increasing number of interview and survey requests made of FPGs has become burdensome.
 Often the research is duplicative, published in inaccessible locations, not published at all, or does not contribute results that can be used by FPGs.
 As a result, many FPGs question the value of their participation in the face of time and budgetary limitations.

 The Food Policy Networks (FPN) project aims to reduce the burden of over-research on FPGs by streamlining and reducing duplicative efforts.
-Our Census updates condense survey requests made of FPGs in the US and Canada.
+Our Census updates condense survey requests made of FPGs in the United States and tribal nations.
 We share non-confidential survey results with researchers upon request.
 In previous years, we included FPGs in Canada in our annual census.
 In 2020, the Food Communities Network (Réseau Communautés Nourricières) assumed responsibility for surveying the FPGs in Indigenous Territories/Canada.
-The bibliography we’ve compiled highlights existing and emerging research on FPGs.
-We also encourage researchers and FPGs to post their research needs and interests on our FPN listserv to more cohesively foster research that is proactive and responsive.
+The bibliography we’ve compiled highlights existing and emerging research on FPGs from industrialized countries across the world.

 - Download annotated bibliography of existing and needed research on food policy groups

 - Download tips for fruitful community-university partnerships and research